 17. Independence is celebrated in Bristol

-18. Declared European City of Sport in 2017
+18. Bristol was declared European City of Sport in 2017

-According to the Bristol Government, “our great sports facilities, current physical activity levels, the success of local sports clubs and sporting events and how Bristol works together to provide high quality sports provision” are all reasons why Bristol was able to win this award.
+According to the Bristol Government: “our great sports facilities, current physical activity levels, the success of local sports clubs and sporting events and how Bristol works together to provide high quality sports provision” are all reasons why Bristol was able to win this award.

 19. Bristol is the true home of Wallace and Gromit

-20. Ribena was invented here… say what?!
+20. Ribena was invented in Bristol

 Ribena was originally manufactured by Bristol-based food and drink company HW Carter as a blackcurrant squash.